anupama24/gopher/README.md

 - `pheno.txt`: Phenotype file; each line contains the phenotype value for each sample listed in the corresponding `.psam` file.
 - `sample_keep.txt`: A list of sample IDs (from the `.psam` file) to include in the analysis.
 This is used with the `--keep` flag in PLINK2.
 (See [PLINK2 file specification](https://www.cog-genomics.org/plink/2.0/input#keep) for more details.)

+## Pipeline Overview

+The GOPHER pipeline automates the full process from raw genotype data to private GWAS results.
+It includes quality control, phenotype simulation, privacy mechanism application, and downstream GWAS analysis.
+The steps are as follows:

+1. **Genotype Quality Control (QC)**
+   Genotype data is filtered using the `doQC.sh` script.
+This typically includes filtering on minor allele frequency (MAF), genotype missingness, sample missingness, and Hardy-Weinberg equilibrium (HWE), following standard GWAS practices.

+2. **Phenotype Simulation**
+   Phenotypes are simulated from the genotype data based on a specified heritability parameter (`h2`).
+This step allows for controlled experimentation using synthetic data with known genetic architecture.

+3. **Baseline GWAS (Non-Private)**
+   A standard GWAS is run on the original (non-private) phenotype using PLINK2.
+This serves as a baseline for evaluating the impact of privacy-preserving mechanisms.

+4. **Polygenic Risk Score (PRS) and Prior Estimation**
+   PRS are computed using summary statistics from the (non-private or previous) GWAS.
+These scores are then used to estimate marginal priors for phenotypes, which improve inference under certain privacy mechanisms.

+5. **Privacy Mechanism Application**
+   One of the supported privacy mechanisms is applied to the phenotype to ensure differential privacy:
+   - **LP** (Local Perturbation)
+   - **RR** (Randomized Response)
+   - **Lap** (Laplace Mechanism)
+   - **QP** (Quadratic Programming)
+   - **MultiLP** (Multi-party Linear Programming)
+   - **MultiQP** (Multi-party Quadratic Programming)

+   These mechanisms generate privatized versions of the phenotype that can be shared or analyzed while preserving individual privacy.

+6. **Result Combination for Multi-Sample Methods**
+   For methods involving multiple parties or samples (e.g., MultiLP, MultiQP), results from each party are aggregated.
+This may involve secure aggregation protocols or trusted intermediaries, depending on the setup.

+7. **Private GWAS Execution**
+   For each specified privacy budget (`ε`), a private GWAS is run using PLINK2 on the privatized phenotypes.
+This produces differential privacy-compliant association statistics for downstream interpretation.

+---

+Each step is configurable, allowing researchers to adapt the pipeline for their own datasets and privacy constraints.

 ### Data Preprocessing

 ### Running GOPHER
 To run the phenotype randomization mechanisms with differential privacy guarantees: